agiledev-students-fall2023/4-final-project-huddle/README.md

 1. See the [Database Integration instructions](./instructions-3-database.md) for the requirements of integrating a database into the back-end.

 1. See the [Deployment instructions](./instructions-4-deployment.md) for the requirements of deploying an app.

+### Build and launch the back end

+1. Navigate into the `back-end` directory
+1. Run `npm install` to install all dependencies listed in the `package.json` file.
+1. Run `npm start` to launch the back-end server

+### Launch the front end

+1. Navigate into the `front-end` directory
+1. Run `npm install` to install all dependencies listed in the `package.json` file.
+1. Run `npm start` to launch the React.js server